 Draft Standard for Interconnection and Interoperability of Inverter-Based Resources Interconnecting with Associated Transmission Electric Power Systems

-Need for the Project: The global increase in penetration levels of inverter-based resources is expected to significantly change the dynamic performance of the power grid.
+Need for the Project: The global increase in penetration levels of inverter-based resources (IBR) is expected to significantly change the dynamic performance of the power grid.
 As the penetration levels of inverter-based resources increase and the technology of inverter-based resources evolves, specifications and standards are needed to address the performance requirements of inverter-based resources.
 Currently, there is no one single document of consensus performance requirements covering inverter-based resources interconnected with transmission and sub-transmission systems.
-Recent events in North America such as the Blue Cut Fire Disturbance as well as institutional challenges in North America that suggest the inappropriate use of IEEE Std 1547 for large-scale solar plants underscore this need.
-The proposed new standard fulfills this need and can help equipment manufacturers, project developers, transmission planners, and power grid operators improve the quality of the inverter and facility performance to enhance the stability of the power grid.
-This effort should be aimed to minimize the affected customers and to shorten the time of resynchronizing to the grid if the plant is separated from the grid.
-Given that IEEE standards are voluntary industry standards, enforcement of any of the requirements specified in this standard will require its adoption by the regional Authority Governing Interconnection Requirements (AGIR); an AGIR is a cognizant and responsible entity that defines, codifies, communicates, administers, and enforces the policies and procedures for allowing electrical interconnection of inverter-based resources interconnecting with associated transmission electric power systems.
+Recent events in North America such as the Blue Cut Fire Disturbance as well as institutional challenges in North America that suggest the inappropriate use of IEEE Std 1547™ for large-scale solar plants underscore this need.
+This new standard is a first attempt to address this need and can help equipment manufacturers, project developers, transmission planners, and power grid operators improve the quality of the inverter and facility performance to enhance the stability of the power grid over a transmission planning horizon.
+The specified requirements are intended to strike a balance between state of the art versus forward-looking technology capabilities, while considering the uncertainties as to how a future bulk power system with high amounts of IBR may be planned and operated.
+Given that IEEE standards are voluntary industry standards, enforcement of any of the requirements specified in this standard will require its adoption by the regional authority governing interconnection requirements (AGIR); an AGIR is a cognizant and responsible entity that defines, codifies, communicates, administers, and enforces the policies and procedures for allowing electrical interconnection of inverter-based resources interconnecting with associated transmission electric power systems.